-The amount of your adoption credit or exclusion is limited to \$5,000 for each effort to adopt an eligible child or \$6,000 for each effort to adopt an eligible child with special needs.
-If you can take both a credit and an exclusion, this dollar limit applies separately to each.
-If you and another person adopt a child and both claim the credit or exclusion, this dollar limit applies to your combined credit or exclusion amounts.
+The amount of your adoption credit or exclusion is limited to \$10,000 for each effort to adopt an eligible child.
+For this purpose, an attempt that leads to the successful adoption of a child and any unsuccessful attempt to adopt a different child are treated as one effort.
+If you can take both a credit and an exclusion, the dollar limit applies separately to each.
+If you and another person adopt a child and both claim the credit or exclusion, the dollar limit applies to your combined credit or exclusion amounts.

-The \$5,000 (or \$6,000) amount is the maximum amount of qualifying expenses taken into account over all taxable years.
+The \$10,000 amount is the maximum amount of qualifying expenses taken into account over all taxable years.
 Therefore, it must be reduced by the amount of qualifying expenses taken into account in previous years for the same adoption effort.